Motherhood is such an exciting adventure and I am so thankful to be a mama, but sometimes things get tough with toddlers.

 1. Keep Your Cool

 Do NOT allow your child to see you sweat.
-The moment you get frustrated and start yelling right along with them, is the moment they have won.
+The moment you get frustrated and start yelling, is the moment you have joined the chaos.

-Our kids react a lot of times off of our emotions.
+We have to continue to lead by example even in the midst of a toddler tantrum.
+Our kids react a lot of times off our emotions.
 So in the heat of the tantrum, our anger must stay tamed.

 Learn How to Control Your Anger: Take the 5-day Challenge